Alexwcjung/Fall2024/assing01.md

 ## 🍀Vocabulary
-+ Click on a file named Classroom_page.
++ Click on Classroom page.
 + Use the Word Cloud tool to check the words used frequently in the reading passage.
 [Reading passage](https://raw.githubusercontent.com/Alexwcjung/Fall2024/refs/heads/main/reading.md)
 + Answer the following questions.
   1. Guess what the topic is?